-Compaq provides files on the Compaq Insight Management MIBs diskette that enable OpenView to save Compaq enterprise traps to the OpenView event log.
-These files also include trap descriptions for each of the traps.
-Refer to the README.TXT file on the diskette for more information.
+Compaq provides files in the Compaq Systems Management Toolkit that enable OpenView to save Compaq enterprise traps to the OpenView event log.
+Refer to the README.TXT file in the $\langle OV_UX$ directory in the Toolkit for more information.

-NOTE: If you use the files on the Insight Management MIBs diskette, the following steps are not required.
+NOTE: If you use the files provided in the Compaq Systems Management Toolkit, the following steps are not required.